Skip to content

 Many high-volume clubs require a secondary ID for anyone presenting an out-of-state driver license.
 A student ID, a credit card, or a passport are typical second forms.
 The secondary ID requirement is not a state law in most places, but a club's internal compliance rule that exists to make ID swapping harder.

 Once inside, age-stratified wristbands separate 21-and-over patrons from anyone allowed in on an 18-plus night.
 The wristband is usually applied at the door under direct staff supervision and tamper-evident, so passing it to a friend later is difficult.
 Floor staff check wristbands at the bar before serving.
+The same system runs at a much larger scale outdoors; see fake IDs at concerts and festivals.

 What Happens When a Club Flags Your ID